Coqui

 Indie game developer

-Generate synthetic speech from sensitive text data without sending anything to the cloud.
+Need to synthesize speech from sensitive data without sending audio to third-party APIs.

 Use Cases